 Parameter FY 2022-23 (Previous Financial Year) FY 2023-24 (Current Financial Year)

 Total Waste generated (in metric tonnes)

 Plastic waste (A) Nil Nil

 E-waste (B) Nil Nil

 Bio-medical waste (C) Nil Nil

 Construction and demolition waste (D) Nil Nil

 Battery waste (E) Nil Nil

 Radioactive waste (F) Nil Nil

 Other Hazardous waste.
 Please specify, if any.
 (G) Nil Nil

 Other Non-hazardous waste generated (H).
 Please specify, if any.
 (Break-up by composition i.e. by materials relevant to the sector) Nil Nil

 Total (A+B + C + D + E + F + G + H) Nil Nil

 Waste intensity per rupee of turnover (Total waste generated / Revenue from operations) Nil Nil

 Waste intensity per rupee of turnover adjusted for Purchasing Power Parity (PPP) (Total waste generated / Revenue from operations adjusted for PPP) Nil Nil

 Waste intensity in terms of physical output Nil Nil

 Waste intensity (optional) - the relevant metric may be selected by the entity Nil Nil

-For each category of waste generated, total waste recovered throu metric tonnes) gh recycling, re-using or ot ner recovery operations (i
+For each category of waste generated, total waste recovered through recycling, re-using or other recovery operations (in metric tonnes)

 Category of waste

 i Recycled Nil Nil

 ii Reused Nil Nil

 iii Other recovery operations Nil Nil

 Total Nil Nil

 For each category of waste generated, total waste disposed by nature of disposal method (in metric tonnes)

 Category of waste

 i Incineration Nil Nil

 ii Landfilling Nil Nil

 iii Other disposal operations Nil Nil

 Total Nil Nil

 Note: Indicate if any independent assessment/ evaluation/ assurance has been carried out by an external agency?
 (YES/NO) If yes, name of the external agency.

 10 Briefly describe the waste management practices adopted in your establishments.
 Describe the strategy adopted by your company to reduce usage of hazardous and toxic chemicals in your products and processes and the practices adopted to manage such wastes.
-Practices pertaining to nor Reduce of usage of vi Clean up your desk ini E- waste collection dr One time clean-up of Empanelment with au disposal of paper and rgin A4 paper. tiative ives all storage facilities thorised vendors for
+Reduce of usage of virgin A4 paper.Clean up your desk initiative

-11 biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) where environmental approvals / clearances are required, please specify details in the following format: S. No. Location of operations/ offices Type of operations Whether the condition environmental approval / are being complied with If no, the reasons there corrective action taken clearance h?
-(Y/N) eof and NA NA NA 12 Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the cu financial year: the current S. No. Name and brief details of project EIA Notification No. Date Whether conducted by independent external agency (Yes / No) Results communicated in public domain (Yes / No) Relevant Web link NA NA NA NA NA NA 13 Is the entity comenvironmental law/India; such as the Wof Pollution) Act, Ai Pollution) Act, Enviror thereunder (Y/N).
-If non-compliances, in regulation /ater (Preversion r (Prevention r proten not, provide ns/ guidelention and con and coection act ale details of Control ntrol of Yes S. No. / guidelines which Specify the law / regulation / guidelines which was not complied with details non- ance Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts gulatory Corrective action taken, if any NA NA NA NA NA
+11 If the entity has operations/offices in/around ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) where environmental approvals / clearances are required, please specify details in the following format: S. No. Location of operations/ offices Type of operations Whether the condition environmental approval / are being complied with If no, the reasons there corrective action taken clearance h?
+(Y/N) eof and NA NA NA 12 Details of environmental impact assessments of profinancial year: projects undertaken by the entity based on applicable laws, in the current S. No. Name and brief details of project EIA Notification No. Date Whether conducted by independent external agency (Yes / No) Results communicated in public domain (Yes / No) Relevant Web link NA ١ NA NA NA NA 13 is the entity compliant with the applicable environmental law/ regulations/ guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Air (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).
+If not, provide details of all such non-compliances, in the following format: lines in Control entrol of nd rules Yes S. No. Specify the law / re / guidelines which complied wi egulation Provide of the i non- Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts Corrective action taken, if any NA NA NA NA